Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ---
 ##Introduction

-Authentication Module provides a simple way for developers to add integration with  User Account and Authentication (UAA) authentication to the ***node.js*** applications.
+The *Authentication* module provides a simple way for developers to add integration with the User Account and Authentication (UAA) authentication to *node.js* applications.

-##Quick start
+##Quick Start

 ###Installation

-Authentication Module is part of the Node.js Factory Library, therefore in order to use it you need to include the dependency on the Factory Library to your **package.json** file:
+The *Authentication* module is a part of the *Node.js Factory Library*; to use it, you need to include the dependency on the *Factory Library* in your **package.json** file:

 ```js
 "factory": "git+ssh://git@github.com:wmgdsp/factory-nodejs.git#development",
 "cloudfoundry": "*"
 ```

-If you have WMG private npm repository installed you just need to add:
+If you have the WMG private NPM repository installed, you just need to add:

 ```js
 "factory": "*"

 ```

-Then you need to execute:
+Then execute:

 ```
 npm install factory